 While mourners are also occasionally cheered by happy memories of loved ones, those with depression experience unrelenting negative feelings and self-talk.
 In addition, though grief eventually subsides and people begin to come to terms with their losses, depression is a physical illness that doesn’t relent and can’t be reasoned or willed away.

-To further complicate the diagnosis, stress and grieving can worsen symptoms for people with depression and trigger episodes in those who are prone to it.
+To further complicate the diagnosis, both stress and grief can worsen symptoms for people with depression and trigger episodes in those who are prone to it.

-If you are working through grief during the holiday season, here are some coping tips and tools to keep in mind:
+If you are working through grief during the holiday season, here are some tips and tools for coping with grief to keep in mind:

 If you are grieving and feel overwhelmed, don’t have the energy to take care of yourself, or have had depressive symptoms for more than two weeks, please don’t hesitate to seek professional help.
-Your health care provider can help determine whether you’re experiencing prolonged mourning or clinical depression, and recommend appropriate care.
+Your healthcare provider can help determine whether you’re experiencing prolonged mourning or clinical depression, and recommend appropriate mental health care.
 They may suggest that you attend a grief or depression support group, or see a psychologist for counseling.

-Patients with severe or treatment-resistant depression also have the option of TMS therapy, a non-invasive outpatient treatment that uses magnetic energy to stimulate brain receptors and relieve major depression.
+Patients with severe or treatment-resistant depression also have the option of (transcranial magnetic stimulation (TMS), a non-invasive outpatient treatment that uses magnetic energy to stimulate brain receptors and relieve major depression.
 Approved by the FDA in 2008, a course of TMS typically includes three to five sessions lasting 30-60 minutes.
 Studies find TMS to be twice as effective as antidepressants, with far fewer side effects.

 Whether you’re mourning or feel that your grief may have triggered depression, make sure you get the proper diagnosis and the assistance you need to support yourself during the holidays and beyond.
 Connect with us and get the help you deserve today.